-A pastiche of disaster movies past with everything from tidal waves to erupting volcanoes, the some-star cast gamely waltzes through John Lafia’s silly plot beats, which pass at such breakneck speed there’s barely time to giggle at them.
-It's hard to imagine this second jolt possessing quite the same seismic Nielsen impact as its predecessor.
+After destroying the West Coast in “10.5,” them damn killer earthquakes tear across the U.S. heartland — with a special eye toward national monuments — in this critic-proof sequel.
+A pastiche of disaster movies past with everything from tidal waves to erupting volcanoes, the some-star cast gamely waltzes through writer-director John Lafia’s silly plot beats, which pass at such breakneck speed there’s barely time to giggle at them.
+Suffice it to say that nothing gives a family the opportunity to bond like overwhelming carnage, though it’s hard to imagine this second jolt possessing quite the same seismic Nielsen impact as its predecessor.